Mencius

 One primary principle of his work is that human nature is righteous and humane.
 The responses of citizens to the policies of rulers embodies this principle, and a state with righteous and humane policies will flourish by nature.
-The citizens, with freedom from good rule, will then allocate time to caring for their wives, brothers, elders, and children, and be educated with rites and naturally become better citizens.
-This placed him at odds with his near contemporary, Xunzi, who believed that human nature is evil by birth.
+The citizens, if they enjoy freedom under good rulers, will willingly take the time to care for their families, learn to perform proper rites, and become better citizens.
+This placed him at odds with his near contemporary, Xunzi, who believed that human nature is evil.